josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🧭_attractor_map_suppression_contract.md

 # 🧭 Attractor Map — Suppression ↔ Contract
 **First created:** 2025-10-19 | **Last updated:** 2025-10-19
 *Genealogy of motifs across Polaris: how 🔥 epistemic suppression and ⚖️ legal contract act as twin attractors for downstream nodes.*

 ---

+Both nodes have become algorithmically sticky; this is working backwards re why these over >1k others.

+I think anyone in the legal agreements and oversight process knows exactly why, but you know...

+Forensics and empirical workings as far as possible.

+I'm generally extremely gutted about it all today, although we can really put that one to algorithmically modulated dopamine suppression and working too much on day 5.

+---